 L/VC 153.
-Refugees and Migrants' Visual and Textual
+Refugees and Migrants' Visual and Textual Representations.

-Representations.
 9 units (3-0-6); second term.
 This course focuses on the refugees and migrants' images in documentaries, narrative films, graphic novels, fictional texts, poetic works, and autobiographical narratives.
 It investigates how these representations participate in the development and strengthening of political discourse.
 Works by authors such as Hannah Arendt, Antje Ellermann, Achille Mbembe, Martin A. Schain, and Sasha Polakow-Suransky will provide some context to our analysis.
 Topics discussed in class include the historical and economic relationships of Europe with the refugees and migrants' countries of origin, the rise of anti-immigrant politics and its significance for the future of the European Union, but also its impact on social peace, in France in particular.
-This course is taught in English and satisfies the advanced humanities requirement.
-Not offered 2023-24.
+This course is taught in English.
+Not offered 2022-23.
 Instructor: Orcel.

 L/Hum 154.
 The Modern French Novel in Translation.
 9 units (3-0-6); third term.
 This course introduces students to the French novel of the nineteenth and twentieth centuries, from the realist masterpieces of Stendhal (The Red and the Black), Balzac (Old Goriot), and Flaubert (Madame Bovary/Sentimental Education) to Marcel Proust's In Search of Lost Time.
 Topics include the literary representation of reality, historical and social contexts (the Bourbon Restoration, 1848 Revolution, the Third Republic), and the decline of the French nobility.
 Covers 1814-1918.
 Conducted in English, but students may read the French originals.
-Not offered 2023-24.
 Instructor: Merrill.

 L/Hum 162.
 Spanish and Latin American Literature in Translation.
 9 units (3-0-6); offered by announcement.
 This class is an introduction to the literary masterworks of the Hispanic tradition from the 16th to the 20th centuries.
 Readings and discussions are in English, but students may read Spanish originals.
-Not offered 2023-24.
-Instructor: Staff.
+Not offered 2022-23.